Dun & Bradstreet

 DBEB Direct Mail Marketing: We provide businesses with the opportunity to place themselves on our company’s internal Do Not Mail list should they no longer wish to receive marketing or promotional mailers by contacting DBEB Customer Service at 1-800-333-0505.
 We may continue to send you transactional or service-related correspondence despite your desire to not receive marketing mailers.

-Third Party: Individuals whose business contact information we have in our database may request to be excluded from business lists that DBEB licenses for marketing purposes.
-An individual who wishes to be removed from our marketing list sales may request to be “de-listed” either in writing or by calling DBEB Customer Service, resulting in that individual’s business contact record removal from our marketing directories, publications and mailing lists.
+Third Party: Individuals whose business contact information is in our professional business contacts database may request to be excluded from the professional contacts database which is the underlying data source for various marketing and sales solutions licensed to third parties for marketing and sales purposes.
+An individual who wishes to be removed from our professional contacts database may request to be removed either in writing or by calling DBEB Customer Service, resulting in that individual’s business contact record removal from our marketing directories, publications and mailing lists.
 For additional information or to request removal, please contact DBEB Customer Service at 1-800-333-0505 or send an e-mail to customersupport@DandB.com.
-While we may remove your individual business contact information from our Professional Contacts directories and marketing lists, please be aware that DNB may continue to provide your company’s contact information in its Business Information Reports and other products and services.
-Please note that if you are already on a third party’s marketing directory, you will need to request removal with such third party directly.
+While we may remove your individual business contact information from our professional contacts database, please be aware that we will continue to provide your company’s contact information in our Business Information Reports and other products and services.
+Note that if your professional contact information is in a different third party’s marketing directory, you will need to request removal with such third party directly.

 Website Use Information: You have additional choices regarding website use information that our third party advertisers and partners may collect or receive through the employment of cookies, web beacons, pixel tags, clear GIF’s, and any other similar media known or yet to be developed.
 Please see the “Third Party Advertisers” section below for more information.